 Taradiddle writing prompts and story guidelines are designed to spark creativity and interest, but the rest is up to you!
 Write about something you are passionate or curious about.
 Celebrate your own life experiences and interests.

 What are the subjects of the stories?

 Subjects are up to you!
 Taradiddle provides a story prompt with an animal, but you can introduce new animal and human characters to enhance the story.

 Stories are judged in age categories.
 The Elementary Contests include 13 year olds and younger, and the High School Contests include 14-18 year olds.
 Originality is a large part of judging.
 It’s important the story comes from the young writer’s imagination.

 Contest participants own their story creations.
 Taradiddle requests permission to share stories, first name and age in the contest terms.

 What is the judging process?

 All stories entered are read and separated into finalist and other categories.
-20 stories are considered as finalists and re-read by randomly selected judges coordinated by the Guardian Whiskers Organization.
-Based on the judge rankings, one participant from both the children and youth categories are selected for gold, bronze and silver rankings.
+20 stories are considered as finalists and re-read by randomly selected judges coordinated by the Guardian Whiskers.
 We have a special Taradiddle Award for participants who overcome ability or emotional challenges to participate in the contest.